Explore on foot to learn about African American sites, Civil War

 Walking Tours include brochures, apps and podcasts to guide your exploration of Alexandria’s

 historic streets.
 Look for specialized tours on African American history, the

 occupation of Alexandria during the Civil War, women’s history, George

 sheets and historic information.
 The City of Alexandria is a wonderful place to cycle.
 Select a portion of the Alexandria Heritage Trail, a Civil War bike trail, or a War of 1812 bike trail.

 Wayfinding Signs can be found on and around King Street, from the Masonic Temple on Shuter's Hill to the waterfront.
 They are best explored on foot, or you can see the panels online.

 Alexandria Heritage Trail

-The Alexandria Heritage Trail is a unique 23-mile urban trail, exploring Alexandria’s archaeology and history.
-Check the Heritage Trail Locations and look for Trail signs at some of these locations.
-The Guidebook, Walk and Bike the Alexandria Heritage Trail, will enhance your experience.
+Alexandria Heritage Trail is a unique 23-mile urban trail, exploring Alexandria’s archaeology and history.
+Heritage Trail Signs are being placed a number of locations in the City of Alexandria, on the Alexandria Heritage Trail and beyond.